robertsdionne/rwet/hw1/README.md

 Ngram.py examines standard input and prints a JSON structure to standard output that contains n-gram statistics for the input text.
 The user chooses a value for n, and the program calculates statistics for unigrams, bigrams, ..., up to n-grams.
+The user may select whether to gather statistics on units of characters or tokens.
 The program serves as an intermediate step in homework #1 by enabling the user to save n-gram statistics for use with the hw1.py script.